checkpoint-restore/criu-image-streamer/README.md

 SUBCOMMANDS:
     capture    Capture a CRIU image
-    extract    Extract a captured CRIU image
+    serve      Serve a captured CRIU image to CRIU extract    Extract a captured CRIU image to the specified images_dir

-extract OPTIONS:
-    --serve                                 Buffer the image in memory and serve to CRIU
 ```

-`--images-dir` is used during operations to create a UNIX socket where CRIU can
+During the `capture` or `serve` operations, a UNIX socket is created into the
+specified `images-dir` where CRIU can connect to and perform a checkpoint, or
-connect to.
-That socket is used to exchange pipes for data transfers.
-The
+restore operation, respectively.
+That socket is then used to exchange pipes for
-directory is not used for storing data when streaming images to and from CRIU.
+data transfers.
+The images directory is not used for storing data when

-There are two modes of operation: capture and extract.
-Capture is used for
-checkpointing and extract for restoring images.
-We show how these operations
-are used with examples.
+streaming images to and from CRIU.
+Rather, shards passed via `shard-fds`, are
+used to store and retrieve the image data.

+The image data flow of each operation is the following:
+* Capture: CRIU → criu-image-streamer → shards
+* Serve: shards → criu-image-streamer → CRIU
+* Extract: shards → criu-image-streamer → images-dir

 Example 1: On-the-fly compression to local storage
 --------------------------------------------------